 Have a look at these videos and stories of our current graduates:

-Hi, my name is Rebecca.
-I have just completed the NHS Wales Financial Management Graduate scheme in July 2024.
+My name is Ashley, I have completed the scheme in July 2025.

 I applied for the three-year Financial Management Graduate Scheme because I knew it would give me the opportunity to develop my financial management and leadership skills whilst studying for a professional accountancy qualification through an intense development experience. since being in post I have rotated into a number of placements which has given me invaluable insight and experience in financial, business and leadership roles that entail real work situations.
 I have worked closely with doctors, nurses and other health professionals to ensure the best decisions about modern, effective and flexible services are made, including making tough decisions about where and how resources are allocated, and money is spent.

-Undoubtedly, one of the most valuable aspects of the placements has been the ability to have the support of both NHS Wales finance academy and Cardiff and Vale UHB who have worked closely together to ensure that I achieve all objectives set out for my second year.
+Undoubtedly, one of the most valuable aspects of the placements has been the ability to have the support of both NHS Wales finance academy and Cardiff and Vale UHB who have worked closely together to ensure that I achieve all objectives set out by the scheme

 I am Gareth and I work as a Financial Management Graduate Trainee, in Hywel Dda University Health Board.
-I am starting my second year in September 2024.
+I am starting my third year in September 2025.

 My first year on the scheme has been really positive and I have enjoyed every aspect of it so far.